Program Officer, Performing Arts

 The Program Officer will work in collaboration with the Performing Arts team and under the guidance of the Program Director to provide professional, operational, and programmatic support.
-Responsibilities fall into three categories: 1) ongoing support and assessment of current grantees and special projects of importance to the regional and national arts ecosystems; 2) research, identification, and analysis of potential grantees; and 3) assistance and support for Program and Foundation strategies.
+Responsibilities fall into three categories: 1) ongoing support and assessment of current grantees and special projects of importance to the regional, state and national arts ecosystems; 2) research, identification, and analysis of potential grantees; and 3) assistance and support for Program and Foundation strategies.

 Essential Duties and Responsibilities

 Planning and Strategy